 City of Issaquah Shoreline Master Program: locally initiated amendment

-On Feb.
-18, 2025, we provided Issaquah (City) with required and recommended changes to the City’s proposed locally initiated amendment of their shoreline master program (SMP).
+On May 12, 2025, we approved Issaquah’s locally initiated amendment of their shoreline master program (SMP).

 We distributed notice of the state comment period via email to state interested parties on Sept.
 11, 2023, including separate notice and invitation to consult Government-to-Government to the Puyallup Tribe of Indians, Muckleshoot Indian Tribe, Snoqualmie Indian Tribe, Stillaguamish Tribe of Indians, Suquamish Tribe, and Tulalip Tribes.

 One comment letter, from the Washington State Department of Fish and Wildlife’s (WDFW), was received during the state comment period.
 The comment letter focused on SMP goals related to protection of riparian habitat, use allowances, development standards in SEDs, and limiting development in Channel Migration Zones (CMZs).
+The City did not propose any revisions to the SMP in response to WDFW comments but have incorporated consideration of WDFW’s riparian guidance into their updated CAO, which is incorporated by reference into the SMP as a result of this amendment.
+After considering the comments received and the City’s responses, we identified required changes, discussed further in Attachment A: Findings and Conclusions (below).

 Documents related to approval